 With the right data (and database), you can implement customer attrition rate-reducing best practices that help you diminish churn, bolster retention, and grow your bottom line.

 How to calculate your attrition rate — and determine what’s causing customer churn

-After you’ve gone through the hard work of acquiring customers, it’s obviously in your best interest to keep them engaged to prevent customer attrition and increase retention.
+After you’ve gone through the hard work of acquiring new customers, it’s time to get and keep them engaged to prevent customer attrition and increase your retention rate.